10 Mistakes Soccer Parents Make Without Realizing It

 Why It Hurts: Creates a pressure-filled brand that values highlights over heart.

-Do This Instead: Celebrate effort, teamwork, sportsmanship—and let her post (or not) authentically.
+Do This Instead: Celebrate effort, teamwork, sportsmanship—and let them post (or not) authentically.

 9. Pushing College Before Readiness